17 August - 13 September 2022

 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
-You cannot simultaneously apply for an international postdoc grant in medicine and health, natural and engineering sciences, or artistic research.
-You may apply for this grant if you have already applied for an international postdoc grant within development research, but if both applications are approved you will need to choose one of the grants.
-Other restrictions on the grants you may apply for during the same year are shown in the table below.
+You cannot simultaneously apply for an international postdoc grant in natural and engineering sciences, medicine and health, or artistic research.
+On the other hand, you may apply for an international postdoc grant in development research, but if both applications are approved you will need to choose one of the grants.
+Further information about the grants you may apply for during the same year are shown in on the page "Several grants simultaneously Opens in new window.".

 What requirements apply if I already have a grant from the Swedish Research Council?